-In recent years, attackers have exfiltrated more than 20 terabytes of often sensitive data from Department of Defense and Defense Industrial Base organizations (e.g., contractors doing business with the DoD), as well as civilian government organizations.
+In recent years, attackers have exfiltrated significant amounts of often-sensitive data from organizations of all shapes and sizes.
 Many attacks occurred across the network, while others involved physical theft of laptops and other equipment holding sensitive information.
-Yet in most cases, the victims were not aware that significant amounts of sensitive data were leaving their systems because they were not monitoring data outflows.
+Yet in most cases, the victims were not aware that the sensitive data was leaving their systems because they were not monitoring data outflows.
 The movement of data across network boundaries both electronically and physically must be carefully scrutinized to minimize its exposure to attackers.